practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 $
 ```

-Now the Linux system should be in a condition to correctly and competely install the Oxford Oberon-2 compiler like this into these usual directories:
+Now the Linux system should be in a condition to correctly and competely install the Oxford Oberon-2 compiler into these, usual directories:

 - _/usr/bin/obc_
 - _/usr/lib/obc_
 - _/usr/share/man/man1/obc.1.gz_

+..like this:

 ```
 $ sudo dpkg -i obc_3.3.0_amd64.deb